 On March 19, Thomas Wolfer, former financial secretary of Communications Workers of America Local 84729, pleaded guilty in the State of Ohio, Hamilton County Court of Common Pleas, to one count of theft in an unspecified amount from the Fayetteville, Ohio union.
 The plea follows a joint investigation by the Labor Department’s Office of Labor-Management Standards and the Hamilton County Sheriff’s Office.… Read More ➡

-On November 25, Milton Hilliard, former secretary-treasurer of Security, Police and Fire Professionals of America Local 287, was sentenced in U.S. District Court for the District of Columbia to 180 days of home confinement with electronic monitoring and three years of probation for embezzling $34,612 from the Washington, D.C. union.
-He also was ordered to pay full restitution plus a $4,000 fine.
-Hilliard had pleaded guilty in August after being indicted in July.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 11, Jennifer Gent, former office manager for Sheet Metal Workers (SMART) Local 12, was sentenced in U.S. District Court for the Western District of Pennsylvania to three years of probation, the first ten months of which must be served in home detention, for embezzling $30,297 in funds from the Pittsburgh union’s Journeymen Apprentice Training Fund.
+She also was ordered to pay full restitution.
+Gent pleaded guilty last November after being indicted in April.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Timothy Sanchez couldn’t maintain the ruse forever.
 And he’s beginning a sentence because of that.
 On March 5, Sanchez, former president of American Federation of Government Employees Local 906, was sentenced in U.S. District Court for the District of Kansas to 18 months in prison, followed by one year of supervised release, for embezzling more than $51,000 from the union, which represents about 200 employees of the Department of Veterans Affairs’ Health Resource Center in Topeka, Kan. and Waco, Texas.
 He also will have to make restitution in the amount of $50,156, a sum slightly less than what he took.